athenalpn/mccwa/02-basics.md

 # Destructors
 Destructors are special member functions that are called when an object's lifetime ends.

+Recall: Member objects are constructed before an owning object is constructed.
+Destructors are applied in the reverse order.

 The purpose of the destructor is to release resources that the object is responsible for.
 C++ destructors are amazing, and you should love them.

 Prepare to be amazed.